sasuolander/oneAwsToGo/README.md

 On Linux

-sudo docker compose --env-file .env -f ./wholeSystem.yml -p oneawssystem up
+sudo docker-compose --env-file .env -f ./wholeSystem.yml -p oneawssystem up

 To create and populate database into container postgresql above when container is up.
 NOTE Script drops related tables if those exist!